Editorial & Communications Consultancy

 Clients

+As well as writing for books and magazines, I support artists and architects with their publications, exhibitions and communications.
 Clients and collaborators have included Foster + Partners, Skidmore, Owings & Merrill, Heatherwick Studio, Zaha Hadid Design, Henning Larsen, Chris Dyson Architects, Chris Williamson, Piercy & Company, UHA, The Truman Brewery, the Local Government Information Unit, DG Cities, Useful Studio, Nicola Dale, STORE, Max Lamb, Gemma Holt, Dent-de-Leone, Martino Gamper…

 Services

-My experience at Foster + Partners has given me the skills to manage press across large, multi-stakeholder projects and deal with sensitive, high-profile communications.
-This has included shaping content for long-term vision strategies with clients, such as: an infrastructure hub in the Thames Estuary; a proposal to integrate health services with vacant retail spaces in the UK; a net-zero roadmap for local government; and a manifesto to guide a city development in Africa as it evolves over three decades.
+I find creative ways to achieve specific communications aims and bring a writer’s perspective to press – an understanding of what makes a good story.
+Experience at Foster + Partners has given me the skills to manage press across large, multi-stakeholder projects and deal with sensitive, high-profile communications.
+More recently, this has included shaping content for long-term vision strategies with clients, such as: a national infrastructure hub; a proposal to integrate health services with vacant retail spaces; a net-zero roadmap for local government; and a manifesto to guide a city development in Africa as it evolves over three decades.

-Services include writing, editorial, communications and content strategy.
-For some practices, I work as an extension of the team, writing, scheduling news, securing press coverage and advising on day-to-day issues.
-For others, I work on specific projects.
 My approach is pragmatic, discreet and ambitious for my clients.
 I value relationships, draw on a strong network, and care about the quality of buildings and cities – the substance being communicated.

 If you would like to discuss a project or request my recent client press file, email me: sarah(at)editorialcontent.org.
 Where needed, I can also recommend other communications studios and freelancers for specific briefs and areas of expertise.